MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-attribute-mapping.md

  8. Depending on what you have selected in the previous step, different options will be available for filling in.
  9. Select when to apply this mapping, and then select **Apply**.
  10. Back on the **Attribute mappings** screen, you should see your new attribute mapping.
  11. Select **Save schema**.
-You will be notified that once you save the schema, a synchronization will occur.
+You'll be notified that once you save the schema, a synchronization will occur.
 Click **OK**.
- 12. Once the save is successful you will see a notification on the right.
+ 12. Once the save is successful you'll see a notification on the right.

 ## Test your attribute mapping